dojoengine/book/docs/pages/toolchain/katana/interact.md

 katana --disable-fee
 ```

-After starting the node, a list of accounts will be automatically generated and deployed.
+After starting the Katana, a list of accounts will be automatically generated and deployed.

 ### Starkli built-in accounts and configuration